-The Beverley Taylor Sorenson Arts Learning Program (BTSALP) is a teaching partnership between arts specialists who are qualified experts in one of four art disciplines: visual art, dance, music, and theater, media arts, and elementary classroom teachers.
-The arts specialist works collaboratively with the regular classroom teacher to deliver quality, sequential, and developmental arts instruction by developing lesson plans that integrate art with language arts, math, social studies, and science.
+The Beverley Taylor Sorenson Arts Learning Program (BTS Arts) provides arts-integrated instruction to public elementary schools students, grades K-6.
+The arts educator works collaboratively with the regular classroom teacher to deliver quality, sequential, and developmental arts instruction in alignment with the state fine arts core curriculum, as well as language arts, math, social studies, and science.

-Funding from the Utah Legislature and Beverley Taylor Sorenson's legacy nonprofit, Art Works for Kids, is granted to LEAs that apply for the program each year.
-LEA grantees demonstrate commitment to BTSALP by agreeing to a 20% funding match.
-LEAs determine which schools receive BTSALP.
+Funding from the Utah State Legislature is granted to LEAs that apply for the program to help pay for arts educators' salaries and benefits.
+LEAs determine which schools receive BTS Arts.